foundersandcoders/our-site-v1-DEFUNCT/_harp/programme/_overview.md

 ### Prep-course

-After conducting interviews, we select a group of finalists for an in-person, weekly prep-course, where we provide support completing [our course prerequisites](../apply/prerequisites).
+After conducting interviews, we select a group of finalists for an in-person, weekly prep-course, where we provide support completing [our course prerequisites](../apply/prerequisites) (note: this course is new and will be offered in Nazareth beginning in advance of the October course and in London before the February course).

 ### 16-week full-time coding bootcamp

 Our immersive course is peer-led and project-based with sixteen students working in four teams of four.
 Students take turns delivering workshops, running code reviews and managing projects.
-The course covers test-driven development, using a full JavaScript stack (JavaScript and Node.js) with both relational databases, as well as aspects of UX design and product management.
+The course covers test-driven development, using a full JavaScript stack (JavaScript and Node.js) with relational databases.
+We also teach aspects of UX design and project management.

 Our curriculum is an entirely open source project and is [available for viewing on GitHub](https://github.com/foundersandcoders/info/blob/master/curriculum.md).